my-dimons/Unity-Utils/docs/source/index.rst

 Welcome to UnityUtils documentation!
 ===================================

-**UnityUtils** is an Open-Source Unity (C#) library that helps with rapid development of games.
-See the below tree for all available scripts.
+**UnityUtils** is an Open-Source Unity (C#) library that helps with rapid development of games, providing some scripts and a few very useful packages.
+See the below tree for all available scripts and some useful packages.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.